keli559/Ekman-transport-a-trigger-of-interannual-extreme-formation-rates-of-Eighteen-Degree-Water/1.download_datasets/README.md

 ## Citations
 * Good, S. A., Martin, M. J., & Rayner, N. A. (2013).
 En4: Quality controlled ocean temperature and salinity profiles and monthly objective analyses with uncertainty estimates.
 Journal of Geophysical Research: Oceans, 118 (12), 6704–6716.
+* Kolodziejczyk, N., Prigent-Mazella, A., & Gaillard, F. (2017).
+Bulletin of the Isas-15 temperature and salinity gridded fields.
+SEANOE, http://doi.org/10.17882/52367, 10, 52367.
+* Roemmich, D., & Gilson, J. (2009).
+The 2004–2008 mean and annual cycle of temperature, salinity, and steric height in the global ocean from the argo program.
+Progress in oceanography, 82 (2), 81–100.
+* APDRC.
+(2009, June).
+International pacific research center.
+Asia-Pacific Data Research Center.
+Retrieved from <http://apdrc.soest.hawaii.edu/projects/Argo/data/Documentation/gridded-var.pdf>